shankar-shiv/excel-guard-duty/Bugs/CurrentImplementation.md

     currentDate = slots(i).date // It should be currentDate
     // because the column points to DATE column : Integer.
 Renaming to the
     // proper variable may cause unexpected issues later which may be hard to debug.
     // This is not a serious issue, can be avoided.

+    line 254 : under Assign number of duties
+    // This might be a bug or something ...
+    // Not needed -> - DutyExtras.CountTotalMonthExtras - numVolunteers
+    While (i < numDuties)
    ```